rohanprao/cricket-simulation-/README.md

-Here’s a GitHub README template for your cricket game code:
+Here’s a GitHub README template for  cricket game code:

 Cricket Simulation Game 🎮🏏
 A fun, interactive Python program that simulates a cricket game between two players.
 This game includes a toss, batting, and bowling sessions, complete with commentary and real-time score updates.
 Players can achieve milestones like half-centuries and centuries during the game!